ExaWorks/job-api-spec/specification.md

 ```

 Returns this job's native ID as assigned by the underlying LRM.
 The ID will
-only be available once the job has entered the `QUEUED` state - the returned
+only be available once the job has entered the `QUEUED` state—the returned
 value will be `null` otherwise.
 The returned ID can be used to communicate
 with the LRM out-of-band, and also to later re-attach to the job with
 [`JobExecutor.attach()`](#jobexecutor-attach).